gramener/gramex/gramex/apps/guide/pptxhandler/README.md

 - `data`: A DataFrame.
 - `row`: Columns name from data which will be get treated as `row` in heatgrid.
 - `column`: Columns name from data which will be get treated as `column` in heatgrid.
+- `column-order`: optional, list of unique values(from heatgrid column from data).
+In the same order columns will get created in heatmap.
+Accepts `function: python expresion under` as well.
+- `row-order`: optional, same like `column-order` but for rows.
 - `value`: Columns name from data to show for each cell heatgrid.
 - `text`: Default `False` if defined text inside cell will be formated.
 - `left-margin`: In percentage(0-1) of total width of shape.
 Left margin from the shape from where heatgrid will start populating.